Spanish Ladies

-"Spanish Ladies" (Roud 687) is a traditional British naval song, describing a voyage from Spain to the Downs from the viewpoint of ratings of the Royal Navy.
+"Spanish Ladies" (Roud 687) is a traditional British naval song, typically describing a voyage from Spain to the Downs from the viewpoint of ratings of the Royal Navy.
+Other prominent variants include an American variant called "Yankee Whalermen", an Australian variant called "Brisbane Ladies", and a Newfoundland variant called "The Ryans and the Pittmans".

 Origins

-A ballad by the name "Spanish Ladies" was registered in the English Stationer's Company on December 14, 1624.
-The oldest mention of the present song does not, however, appear until the 1796 logbook of HMS Nellie, making it more likely an invention of the Napoleonic era.
-The timing of the mention in the Nellie's logbook suggests that the song was created during the War of the First Coalition (1793–96), when the Royal Navy carried supplies to Spain to aid its resistance to revolutionary France.
-It probably gained in popularity during the later Peninsular War when British soldiers were transported throughout the Iberian peninsula to assist rebels fighting against the French occupation.
+A broadside ballad by the name "Spanish Ladies" was registered in the English Stationer's Company on December 14, 1624.
+Roy Palmer writes that the oldest text he has seen is from the 1796 logbook of HMS Nellie.
 After their victory over the Grande Armée, these soldiers were returned to Britain but forbidden to bring their Spanish wives, lovers, and children with them.

 The song predates the proper emergence of the sea shanty.
 Shanties were the work songs of merchant sailors, rather than naval ones.
 However, in his 1840 novel Poor Jack, Captain Frederick Marryat reports that the song "Spanish Ladies"—though once very popular—was "now almost forgotten" and he included it in whole in order to "rescue it from oblivion".
 The emergence of shanties in the mid-19th century then revived its fortunes, to the point where it is now sometimes included as a "borrowed song" within the genre.

-Lyrics
+Lyrics and music

 "Spanish Ladies" is the story of British naval seamen sailing north from Spain and along the English Channel.
 The crew are unable to determine their latitude by sighting as the distance between Ushant to the south and the Scillies to the north is wide.
 Instead, they locate themselves by the depth and the sandy bottom they have sounded.
 Arthur Ransome, in his novel Peter Duck, suggests that the succession of headlands on the English shore indicates the ship tacking up-channel away from the French coast, identifying a new landmark on each tack.
 However, one verse (quoted below) states that they had the wind at southwest and squared their mainsails to run up the Channel, rather than beating against a northeasterly.

-This is the version recorded in the 1840 Poor Jack.
+This is the text recorded in the 1840 novel Poor Jack.
 It is one of many.
 Notable variations are shown in parentheses after each line.